foodfight/showz/scripts/how-to-succeed-in-devops.md

 * They are rare.
 How do we find them in an industry (and culture) which mostly values and rewards specialists?
 How do we build orgs that attract and nurture generalists?
 And, on an individual level, how does one follow the way of the generalist? ;)
+* what will happen to technical specialists, i.e. technicians? what will happen to the storage administrator? the network administrator?
+The Cisco CCIEs and RHCEs?
 * What does it mean to be a generalist? what skills does one need and how long does it take?
     * how much math and what math?